 My name is Susan Kay-Flowers, I am a Senior Lecturer, trained Social Worker, and now author.

 I have always been interested in children’s relationships and family circumstances, particularly hearing their ‘voice’ about their everyday experiences.
 My interest stems from my own family (I have three adult children) and my previous career, when I worked as a Family Court Advisor with the Children and Family Court Advisory and Support Service (CAFCASS).
 This led to a longstanding interest in children’s experience of loss through parental separation and divorce.
 Later, I became a Trustee for Rainbows GB a national charitable organisation that supports children and young people through loss and grief, a role I continue to hold.
-As an academic I work at Liverpool John Moores University, where I am Programme Leader for the MA Education, Globalisation and Social Change and lecture on the Education and Early Childhood Studies undergraduate degree programmes.
+As an academic I work at Liverpool John Moores University, where I am Programme Leader for the MA Leadership in Education, MA Inclusion, SEN and Disability and Advanced Education Practice programmes.
+I undertake PhD supervision and teach on the EdD programme, as well as lecture on the Education and Early Childhood Studies undergraduate degree programmes.
 Here is a link to my Liverpool John Moores University home page: https://www.ljmu.ac.uk/about-us/staff-profiles/faculty-of-education-health-and-community/school-of-education/susan-kay-flowers

 Following research into issues raised by young children who have experienced parental separation in the early years (Kay, S. (2006) Where do very young children and their parents derive support during parental separation, Family Court Journal, 4 (1), pp 29-35),(access to this is not currently online) I realised young adults’ views on their childhood experience of parental separation and divorce was a gap in the current research.
 This became the subject of my doctoral study ‘Recalling childhood experiences of parental separation and divorce: an internet-based phenomenology of young adult voices’ – completed at the University of Sheffield in January 2015 and accessible through the following link: http://etheses.whiterose.ac.uk/7863/